kostasl/ellipseDetect/README.md

 \note Minor Customization have been added so as to improve detection ellipsoids in low-res images, but also show debug output of points used on an image - using OpenCV and Gcc.

 ## Summary :
- Algorithm Checks a candidate ellipse with major axis between to pair of test points, then estimates minor axis by testing all 3rd points and uses a voting procedure to check for possible minor axis and ellipse
+ Algorithm creates list of point pairs, and then checks/scores for candidate ellipse with major axis between a chosen  pair of test points, it then estimates minor axis by testing all 3rd points and uses a voting procedure to check for possible minor axis and ellipse

 ## The steps of the algorithm Are :